makrai/notes/frege892-sinn-bedeut.md

-value; he would prove too much; one might just as well claim that the reference of `morning star` is not Venus, since one may not always say `Venus` in place of `morning star.` One has the right to conclude only that the reference of a sentence is not always its truth value, and that `morning star' does not always stand for the planet Venus, viz. when the word has its indirect reference.
+value; he would prove too much; one might just as well claim that the reference of `morning star` is not Venus, since one may not always say `Venus` in place of `morning star.` One has the right to conclude only that the reference of a sentence is not always its truth value, and that _morning star_ does not always stand for the planet Venus, viz. when the word has its indirect reference.
 An exception of such a kind occurs in the subordinate clause just considered which has a thought as its reference.